Flogging Molly: Musical style

-Flogging Molly's music is influenced by various artists, such as The Dubliners, The Pogues, Horslips, Johnny Cash, The Clash.
-The album Within a Mile of Home is dedicated to the memories of Cash and The Clash frontman Joe Strummer.
+Flogging Molly's music is influenced by various artists, such as The Dubliners, The Pogues, Horslips, Johnny Cash, and The Clash.
+The album Within a Mile of Home (2004) is dedicated to the memories of Cash and The Clash frontman Joe Strummer.

-Their music ranges from boisterous Celtic punk, like the pirate-themed "Salty Dog", "Cruel Mistress", and "Seven Deadly Sins" or the defiant "What's Left of the Flag", "Drunken Lullabies", and "Rebels of the Sacred Heart" to more somber songs like "Far Away Boys", "The Son Never Shines (On Closed Doors)", "Life in a Tenement Square" and "Float".
+Their music ranges from boisterous Celtic punk, like the pirate-themed "Salty Dog", "Cruel Mistress", and "Seven Deadly Sins", or the defiant "What's Left of the Flag", "Drunken Lullabies", and "Rebels of the Sacred Heart", to more somber songs like "Far Away Boys", "The Son Never Shines (On Closed Doors)", "Life in a Tenement Square", and "Float".
 Lyrics typically touch on subjects such as Ireland and its history, drinking, poverty, politics, love, and death and include several references to the Catholic Church.
-"What's Left of the Flag" and "The Likes of You Again" were written as tributes to Dave King's father, who died when King was a child.
+"What's Left of the Flag" and "The Likes of You Again" were written as tributes to King's father, who died when King was a child.